Your First 30 Days: A Realistic Recovery Roadmap

 The Accountability Check

-By now, your accountability partner should know your patterns.
+By now, your accountability partner should know your patterns through EverAccountable's detailed reports.
 Time to level up:

 - Daily check-ins (even just "I'm good" or "Struggling")